10 Outstanding Desert Landscaping Ideas

 Make it Portable

-A good way for non-desert gardeners to enjoy a taste of the desert is with potted plants.
+A good way for non-desert gardeners to enjoy a taste of the desert backyard landscaping is with potted plants.
 You can create a pretty vignette on the patio or deck and enjoy it for the summer.
 When cold weather approaches, take the plants inside for the winter.
 Note: Desert plants are conditioned to drying out somewhat between waterings, so if you live in a rainy climate, you may want to add some overhead protection.
 Meet some great plants for container gardens.